List of Neighbours characters introduced in 1998: Nicholas Atkins

-Nicholas "Nick" Atkins, played by Jason Crewes, made his first screen appearance on 12 March 1998.
-The character was the third member of the Atkins family to be introduced.
-He immediately causes upset when he "comes down heavy" on his young sister Caitlin Atkins (Emily Milburn), after catching her with her boyfriend.
+Nicholas "Nick" Atkins, played by Jason Crewes, made his first appearance on 12 March 1998.
+Crewes was appearing on fellow soap opera Breakers at the same time as he was appearing in Neighbours.
+His character was the third member of the Atkins family to be introduced.
+Nick immediately causes upset when he "comes down heavy" on his young sister Caitlin Atkins (Emily Milburn), after catching her with her boyfriend.
 One of Nick's first storylines saw him pretend to be Toadfish Rebecchi (Ryan Moloney).
 Another notable storyline saw him accused of assault.
 When the charges were dropped, it left Nick "feeling bitter about the experience" and wondering whether he should accept more work at Erinsborough High.

-Nick and Caitlin departed Neighbours at the same time to return to Adelaide.
-The siblings have "a cheeky farewell" after Caitlin paints a goodbye message on the road to make sure the residents did not forget them in a hurry.
-Tony Johnston, author of Neighbours: 20 years of Ramsay Street, branded Nicholas "handsome".
+The character's departure was confirmed in the 23–29 May 1998 issue of TV Week.
+Nick and Caitlin depart Neighbours at the same time to return to Adelaide.
+The siblings have "a cheeky farewell" after Caitlin paints a goodbye message on the road to make sure the residents do not forget them in a hurry.
+Their exit aired on 24 June 1998.
+Tony Johnston, author of Neighbours: 20 Years of Ramsay Street, branded Nicholas "handsome".
+Peter Grant of the Liverpool Echo called him a "big bad brother".
 While Stephen Murphy from Inside Soap thought Nick and his sister "made a big impact in Erinsborough".